-One month in for year!
-How did you do with your financial goals in January?
+One month in for the year!
+How are you doing with the financial goals you made for 2023?

 So I am declaring a Frugal February.